 Colin Thomson (PARA Marine SAR Member), Commodore since 2016

 Colin Thomson has spent most of his life in Durham Region having grown up in Ajax and now residing in Whitby.
 While obtaining a Bachelor of Arts (Mathematics) degree from Queens University at Kingston he commenced a 9 year commitment to the Canadian Armed Forces as reserve Navy officer and released in 1998.
 In parallel, Colin undertook a career in information technology for 17 years and then joined Ontario Power Generation (OPG) in 2007.
 Colin now leads Beachcomber Management and Marine Services combining his management and maritime skills for various clients.
 Colin has been a volunteer with PARA Marine Search and Rescue since 2012 and has completed over 40 search and rescue (SAR) missions.
 He has been the current Commodore since 2016 and also serves as a SAR instructor, the CCGA Deputy Director and District Training Coordinator for District 1.

 Gary Endicott (PARA Marine SAR Member), Past Commodore since 2016, Board Member since 2003

 Gary Endicott grew up in Scarborough and after graduating from Seneca College with a Technologists Diploma in 1979, Gary began a career with Bell Canada which lasted until his retirement in 2011.
 Gary Endicott has been a member of the PARA Marine SAR since 1972.
-Mr Endicott was the past commodore from 3 times during 2003-2008 and 2011-2016.
+Mr. Endicott was the past Commodore from 3 times during 2003-2008 and 2011-2016.
 Gary Endicott has completed over 50 search and rescue (SAR) missions.
-He currently is a past president of the CCGA Central and Arctic region and currently serves as the CCGA District 1 Director.
+He currently is a past president of the CCGA Central and Arctic region and serves as the CCGA District 1 Director.

 Rob Anderson (PARA Marine SAR Member), Board Member since 2009